janbuchar/MffBc/README.md

 and `end.tex` to enable inserting pandoc-converted chapters.
 I also moved data about the thesis to `metadata.tex` and set up BibTeX (and thus removed `bibliography.tex`).

+## License

+The contents of this repository are derived from the templates by Martin Mareš and follow the same license (anyone is free to use, share and modify it, as stated in the original readme).